nfmcclure/tensorflow_cookbook/08_Convolutional_Neural_Networks/04_Retraining_Current_Architectures/readme.md

   |--truck
 ```

-After this is done, we proceed with the [Tensorflow fine-tuning tutorial](https://github.com/tensorflow/models/tree/master/inception).
+After this is done, we proceed with the [TensorFlow fine-tuning tutorial](https://github.com/tensorflow/models/tree/master/inception).